 Given this destructive nature of lightning strike, LEC has patented a revolutionary technology that can prevent the electrical charge from forming in the first place.

 Lightning rods are now built with DAS (Dissipated Array System) technology.
 This technology has:

-It works on the principles of charge transfer and has proved to neutralize the electronically charged cloud thus preventing the strike from occurring.
+It works on the principles of charge transfer and has proven to neutralize the electrically charged cloud thus preventing the strike from occurring.

 These lightning rods or Chem Rods are efficient in terms that one rod can easily replace 10 conventional rods.
 They are least resistant to changing temperatures and require very low maintenance along with being economical and reliable.